maritimeconnectivity/g1128-msr-service-specification/service-specification.md

     output from the input payload.
 -->

-Upon receiving a request to retrieve a specific registered instance, the service will access its database to locate, retrieve and package the Instance object that matches the provided ID.
+Upon receiving a request to retrieve a specific registered service instance, the MSR will access its database to locate, retrieve and package the Instance object that matches the provided ID.
 If the ID is not located, for example because it has  been selected by mistake, the service will make that clear in the response generated.